 Overcoming those two problems is the best way to be an inspiring transformational leader!

-Transformational Leadership may not be the right choice in every situation.
+Transformational Leadership may not be the right choice in every situation, and “when to use transformational leadership” is a big question that every leader should figure out.
 However, the advantage of this leadership style is the ability to “unleash” the full development potential of the business.